 As a full-time teaching professor, I estimate I mark close to 900 essays a year across nine intensive marking periods.
 In every marking period, the same essay writing issues recur.

-This indicates to me that there are some systemic issues in the ways we teach essay writing.
-Educators haven’t successfully communicated some very important points about essay writing to their students.
+This indicates that there are some systemic issues in the ways we teach essay writing.
+Educators haven’t communicated some very important points about essay writing to their students.
 So, in this article, I want to share with you the 7 biggest things I wish my students knew before they turned up in my college classes.

 1. Use Your Teacher’s Advice